 - 6 cups powdered sugar, sifted

-- Whisk flour, cocoa and salt together in bowl.
+- Whisk flour, cocoa, and salt together in a bowl.
+Set aside.

 - Place baking soda and vinegar in a dish and stir to combine.
+It will bubble and expand.
 Add to batter with mixer running.
 Beat for just 10 seconds.

-- Fill cupcake liners ⅔ full and bake 25-30 minutes or till cake tester comes out clean.
-Let cool slightly, then remove from pans.
-Cool completely before icing.
+- Fill cupcake liners ⅔ full and bake for 25-30 minutes or until a toothpick comes out clean.
+Let cool slightly, then remove from the pans.
+Cool completely before frosting.

-- For frosting, beat cream cheese, butter and vanilla just till blended.
-Add powdered sugar slowly (2 cups at a time) and beat till frosting is smooth and at the correct consistency.
+- For the frosting, beat cream cheese, butter, and vanilla just till blended.
+Add powdered sugar slowly (2 cups at a time) and beat till the frosting is smooth and at the correct consistency.
 You may find you prefer more or less powdered sugar than called for.
-Makes 4 cups.